rrooggiieerr/xyscreens.py/README.md

 ## Installation

-You can install the Python XY Screens library using the Python package manager PIP:
+You can install the Python XY Screens library using the Python package manager pip:

 `pip3 install xyscreens`

 ## `xyscreens` CLI

-You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the following syntax:
+You can use the Python XY Screens library directly from the command line to move your screen up or down, or to stop the screen using the following syntax:

 Move the screen down: `python3 -m xyscreens <serial port> <address> down <duration>`
 Stop the screen: `python3 -m xyscreens <serial port> <address> stop`
 Move the screen up: `python3 -m xyscreens <serial port> <address> up <duration>`

-Where `<address>` is the six character hexadecimal (three bytes) address of the device. `<duration>` is the optional time in seconds to move the screen up or down, when given the process will wait till the screen is up or down and show the progress.
+Where `<address>` is the six character hexadecimal (three bytes) address of the device.
+`<duration>` is the optional time in seconds to move the screen up or down, when given the process will wait untill the screen is up or down and show the progress.

 For XY Screens devices the default address is `AAEEEE`, while for See Max devices the default address is `EEEEEE`.
-If you have reprogrammed the device address use the according address.
+If you have reprogrammed the device address use the appropriate address.

 ### Programming the device address

-Some See Max projector screens and lifts which use the RS-485 interface seem to allow to program the device address.
+Some See Max projector screens and lifts which use the RS-485 interface seem to allow programming the device address.
 This way multiple devices can be connected to the same RS-485 interface.
 Each device should have a unique address.

 `python3 -m xyscreens <serial port> <address> program`

-Where `<address>` is the to be programmed three byte address.
+Where `<address>` is the three byte address to be programmed.

 ### Troubleshooting

-You can add the `--debug` flag to any CLI command to get more details on what's going on.
+You can add the `--debug` flag to any CLI command to get more details on what’s going on.
 Like so:

 `python3 -m xyscreens <serial port> <address> down <duration> --debug`